 Not another NEW Platform!?

 Blue Sky (bsky) is basically Twitter.
 Look at my Bsky dashboard (below).
 It’s VERY similar.
-The general differences with Bsky include no algorithms, no sponsored ads, no trending topics (very little rage baiting), alt text is encouraged, and transphobes ARE NOT WELCOME —nor are fascists.
-(I rarely see either complaining no one will debate other people’s right to human rights with them because like most Bsky users —I’ve blocked them).
+The general differences with Bsky include no algorithms, no sponsored ads, trending topics are opt in or out, alt text is encouraged, and transphobes ARE NOT WELCOME —nor are fascists.
+(Mass blocking has driven many of both the latter away).

 Getting Started: Profile Set Up